April 2

 The two most common features are an accessory port and a marinate setting.

-And, if you have old accessories laying around from an old vacuum sealer, they should fit your new chamber sealer.
+If you have old accessories laying around from an old vacuum sealer, they should fit your new chamber sealer.

 Plates are made to fit a specific chamber size, so they aren't interchangeable among different sealers unless they have the same chamber size (such as the VP210 and the VP215).